fusiongyro/lbac/tutor10.md

 One last thought:  The two constructs above each  have  the  non- terminals

       <bool-expression> and <block>

 juxtaposed with no separating keyword.
-In Pascal we would expect the keywords THEN and DO in these locations.
+In Pascal we would expect the keywords `THEN` and `DO` in these locations.

-I have no problem with leaving out these keywords, and the parser has no trouble either, ON CONDITION that we make no errors in the bool-expression part.
+I have no problem with leaving out these keywords, and the parser has no trouble either, _on condition_ that we make no errors in the bool-expression part.
 On  the  other hand, if we were to include these extra keywords we would get yet one more level of insurance at very little  cost,  and  I  have no problem with that, either.